arteme/pod-ui/content/pages/help.md

 of sending me your device.
 It is usually faster if I have access to the device myself and can test things locally.

-Please let me know, if it is possible for you to send your device to Finland for testing, I will return the device once the software is working.
+Please let me know if it is possible for you to send your device to Finland for testing, I will return the device once the software is working.